 Sure, people say content marketing exists to build brand awareness and “educate their audience” but if you’re reading this (or that) then you already knew this.

-Rather than insult you with the results of a survey you probably already know (because you answered it), I’ve taken an independent view of the state of content marketing for 2021.
+Rather than insult you with the results of a survey you probably already know (because you answered it), I’ve taken an independent view of the state of content marketing today.

 About the author